Notice of Pre-AIA or AIA Status

 (ii) a reference arm comprising optical fibers for conveying reference light from the wavelength-tunable light source (80e, Fig. 13B),

-(iii) an optical fiber or fiber system that defines an optical path distance for the sample arm or the reference arm (paragraph [0130] discloses an optical fiber system that makes up the sample and reference arms),
+(iii) an optical fiber or fiber system comprising an optical path distance for the sample arm or the reference arm (paragraph [0130] discloses an optical fiber system that makes up the sample and reference arms, which inherently has an optical path distance),

 (iv) a detector that generates an output signal according to combined light from the sample arm and the conveyed reference light (80f, Fig. 13B); and